libp2p/specs/http/README.md

 1. Close the stream when the response is received.

 Server:
-1. Register the `/libp2p-http` protocol.
+1. Register a stream handler for the `/libp2p-http` protocol.
-1. One a new stream speaking `/libp2p-http` pass the stream to an HTTP handler.
+1. On receiving a new stream speaking `/libp2p-http`, parse the HTTP request and pass it to the HTTP handler.
+1. Write the response from the HTTP handler to the stream.
-1. Close the stream when finished uploading the request.
+1. Close the stream when finished writing the response.

 ## libp2p over plain HTTPS